 Please find the individual UASNL members below, with a link to their research website.

-UASNL actively participates in UAS4Europe, a Europe wide organisation for Universities of Applied Sciences.
-You can find more information here.
+UASNL is also an active member of UAS4Europe, a Europe wide organisation for Universities of Applied Sciences.
+You can find more information here